ankitmundada/QuestionDetector2/README.md

 1. Instead of using simple one-hot-encodings for the vocabulary, it uses word embeddings to represent high-dimentional patterns.
 2. The network uses `packed padded sequences` because of variability in input lengths.
 The packed padded inputs help in speeding up the training since lot of processing for `zero-padding` is not done.
 3. This is binary classification architecture, in which an input sequence is classified as either a `question` or `not-a-question`
+4. The final probabilties are calculated using `softmax`
+5. All the `params` can be found in `configs.json` file
 ```python
     def __init__(self, embedding_dim, hidden_dim, vocab_size):
         super(QuestionDetector, self).__init__()